OfqualGovUK/ofqual-standards-patterns/README.md

 > **Note**
 > The site must be running on localhost for the tests to work.
 See [Preview your changes locally](#preview-your-changes-locally).
-## Contributing

-See the [contributing page](https://github.com/UKHomeOffice/engineering-guidance-and-standards/blob/main/CONTRIBUTING.md) for details on how to contribute.